tammara2/Software-Studio-Project/README.md

 - ### Specific for our client:

     - No person we have contacted was able to connect us with any source of power, water, and waste data for the school.
-Until we have a reliable source of utility data the project itself will essentially be useless.
+Until we have a reliable source of utility data the project itself will not be able to display these.

 ## Run Locally